ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Related work

 CLIP also provides powerful means for supporting text-driven image manipulation with Generative Adversarial Networks (GANs) or other generative models~\cite{patashnik2021styleclip, sanghi2021clip, chefer2021image}.
 Our work explores the other direction: generating text using an image, by guiding a large-scale LM with CLIP.

 Guided language modeling has become a primary challenge, as researchers strive to tune prior knowledge within large-scale LMs, such as GPT-2~\cite{radford2019language}.
 Fine-tuning is often accomplished by employing Reinforcement Learning~\cite{ziegler2019finetuning} or GANs~\cite{yu2016seqgan} for each attribute separately.
 Disentangling the latent representations into style and content is also relevant in terms of text style transfer~\cite{shen2017style, hu2017toward}.
 A controllable LM can also be formed using fixed control codes~\cite{keskar2019ctrl}.
 Ideally, conditioning should be applied directly to the existing large-scale LM, without the need for fine-tuning.
 Several studies have explored the idea of steering an LM using small neural networks~\cite{gu2016learning, chen2018stable}.
 Following that, PPLM~\cite{Dathathri2020Plug} demonstrated that a simple attribute classifier could steer a model without any further training.
-The mechanism that steers that generated text for the GPT-2 network is similar to us but the steering changes attributes for which a pretrained classifier exists.
 With our work, we present a novel visual LM guidance from visual cues.